Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Automatically update Mutant Tanks.
 			// Note: This setting has a convar equivalent (mt_autoupdate).
-			// Note: This setting requires GoD-Tony's "Updater" plugin to work.
+			// Note: This setting requires the "Updater" plugin to work.
 Disable this setting if you do not use that plugin.
 			// Link: https://github.com/Teamkiller324/Updater
 			// Note: Do not change this setting if you are unsure of how it works.
 			// --